 Your PC has a standalone section where it stores the SSL Certificate information for various websites.
 However, if any of that data gets corrupted, then there could be a high chance of the browser raising a false positive when, in reality, that might not be the case.

-The best way to check for the same is to delete all the stored SSL states and then let Chrome create a new instance.
+The best way to check for the same is to delete all the stored SSL states and then let browser create a new instances.

 - Head over to the Start menu and search for Internet Properties.